 How to prevent it from happening in the future: Only connect sites that you feel comfortable sharing automatic translation credits, translation memory, and glossary between.

 What happens: You can delete sites from your list of registered sites from your WPML.org account.
-If you delete a site that still has credits assigned, those credits will remain on the site.
-You won’t be able to transfer them back to your WPML.org account or add any new credits.
+If you delete a site that still has credits assigned, these credits return to your WPML.org account to use on other sites.

 How to prevent it from happening in the future: You should always have a valid site key for sites using WPML.
 This prevents any issues with credits, as well as protects your site from breaking changes in future WordPress releases.
 We do not recommend deleting a site from your list of registered sites unless you are no longer using WPML on it.